gigadani/Bot/README.md

    - Or set it in `appsettings.json` under `Telegram:Token`

 3) Optional admin settings
 - Set `Admin:UserId` in `appsettings.json` to a numeric Telegram user ID or an `@username` to designate the superadmin.
 - Superadmin can designate additional group-specific admins at runtime (see Admin Commands).

+4) Configure required single-group mode
+- Set `Group:Id` to your group chat ID (required).
+The bot ignores non-private messages from any other group, and all group-admin commands operate on this group only.

-4) Optional party info
+5) Optional party info
 - Configure `Party:InfoTextPath` and `Party:InfoImagePath` in `appsettings.json`.
 - If the image path does not exist, a placeholder image may be generated on first use.

-5) Run locally
+6) Run locally
 - `dotnet run`
 - In Telegram, DM your bot and send `/start`.

 ## Usage (Guest)
 - `/start` – begin the flow; choose language, enter full name, choose +1 (avec) yes/no, provide +1 details if applicable.